CoShare: An Efficient Approach for Redundancy Allocation in NFV: Identifying Correlation among Nodes Due to Network Structural Dependence

 \subsection{Network Structural Dependency Measure}

-The inherent structural dependencies among nodes imply that the impact of one node's failure on the services provided by the network may significantly differ from that of another node's failure.
-To reflect this difference, several measures quantifying the network structural dependency level have been proposed in the literature~\cite{kenett2012dependency,Woldeyohannes2018measures}.
-In the redundancy allocation problem, a key is to choose proper nodes to place the backup instances.
+The inherent structural dependencies among nodes imply that the impact of one node's failure on the services provided by the network may significantly differ from the failure of another node.
+To reflect this difference, several measures have been proposed in the literature~\cite{kenett2012dependency,Woldeyohannes2018measures}.
+For the NFV redundancy allocation problem, a key is to choose the proper nodes to place the backup instances.
 To this aim, the \textit{node dependency index} \cite{Woldeyohannes2018measures, kenett2012dependency} is adopted.

-The \textit{node dependency index} $DI(i|n)$ measures the average level of dependency that node $i$ has on node $n$ in connecting with the other nodes of the network~\cite{Woldeyohannes2018measures}.
+The \textit{node dependency index} $DI(i|n)$ measures the average level of dependency that node $i$ has on node $n$ in connecting to the other nodes of the network~\cite{Woldeyohannes2018measures}.
 Specifically, $DI(i|n)$ is calculated from the path dependency index $DI(i\rightarrow j|n)$, which measures the dependency that the path between nodes $i$ and $j$ has on node $n$. $DI(i\rightarrow j|n)$ is defined as